France summons US ambassador over letter accusing government of not confronting antisemitism

 By Mitchell McCluskey and Pierre Bairin, CNN

-(CNN) — France’s Foreign Ministry has summoned the US ambassador to the country, Charles Kushner, after he authored a letter accusing the French government of a “lack of sufficient action” in confronting antisemitism.
+(CNN) — France’s Foreign Ministry summoned the US ambassador to the country, Charles Kushner, on Sunday after he authored a letter accusing the French government of a “lack of sufficient action” in confronting antisemitism.

 France strongly rejected the “unacceptable” allegations in Kushner’s letter, which the ministry said “fall short of the quality of the transatlantic relationship” between the US and France.

-“The rise in antisemitic acts in France since October 7, 2023, is a reality that we deplore and to which the French authorities are fully committed, given the intolerability of these acts,” the ministry said in a statement.
+On Monday, a French diplomatic source told CNN that the US Chargé d’affaires was summoned to the ministry’s headquarters in Paris in Kushner’s absence, as he was not in Paris.

-On Monday, Kushner will be summoned to the ministry’s headquarters in Paris, the statement added.
+The source said that the Chargé d’affaires was told Kushner’s letter was not acceptable either in form or substance, and it “drew a conclusion that did not correspond to the reality of the resolute mobilization of France in the fight against the scourge of anti-Semitism.”
+The US diplomat was also told that the letter constituted an interference in the internal affairs of France, according to the source.

-CNN has reached out to the White House and the US State Department for comment.
+“The rise in antisemitic acts in France since October 7, 2023, is a reality that we deplore and to which the French authorities are fully committed, given the intolerability of these acts,” the French Foreign Ministry said in its earlier statement.

 According to a copy of the letter shared with CNN by the US Embassy, Kushner said that he wrote out of “deep concern” for the situation in France.